 2018 Research to Practice - first seminar scheduled for April 30

-The first of these, Sensory Processing Issues of Students with ASD: What we can do to help, will be presented at Robina Community Centre on the Gold Coast on Monday, April 30 from 9.30am-4pm.
+Sensory Processing Issues of Students with ASD: What we can do to help, will be presented at Robina Community Centre on Monday, April 30 from 9.30am-4pm.

-Presenters are Dr Jill Ashburner, Manager Research and Business Development, Autism Queensland; Emma O'Connor, Occupational Therapist, Department of Education and Training, and Lynda Melville and Sally Daley, Professional Learning Faciliators at Autism Queensland.
+Presenters, Dr Jill Ashburner, Manager Research and Business Development, Autism Queensland; Emma O'Connor, Occupational Therapist, Department of Education, and Lynda Melville and Sally Daley, Professional Learning Faciliators at Autism Queensland will cover topics including:

 - Undertanding the sensory processing challenge of students on the spectrum.